webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/golden-circle-essentials.md

     itiItemPicSrcPC: "/pictures/golden-circle-essentials/itinerary/geysir/geysir-landscape.webp",
     itiItemPicAlt: "Geyser erupting",
     itiItemPicTitle: "Golden Circle Essentials: Geysir",
-    itiItemStrings: ["Did you know that all geysers worldwide are named after **Geysir** in Iceland?
-The word geyser originates from the Icelandic verb **að geysa,** meaning _to gush_.", "While Geysir itself is now dormant (its last known eruption was in the year **2000**), its neighboring geyser **Strokkur** remains highly active.
-Strokkur erupts every **5 to 10 minutes**, thrilling visitors with powerful bursts of steaming water.", "Located in the famous **Golden Circle**, Geysir and Strokkur are must-visit natural wonders, showcasing Iceland's geothermal power.
+    itiItemStrings: ["Did you know that all geysers worldwide are named after -Geysir- in Iceland?
+The word geyser originates from the Icelandic verb -að geysa,- meaning _to gush_.", "While Geysir itself is now dormant (its last known eruption was in the year -2000-), its neighboring geyser -Strokkur- remains highly active.
+Strokkur erupts every -5 to 10 minutes-, thrilling visitors with powerful bursts of steaming water.", "Located in the famous -Golden Circle-, Geysir and Strokkur are must-visit natural wonders, showcasing Iceland's geothermal power.
 Don't miss the chance to witness Strokkur’s spectacular eruptions up close!"]
     },
     {
     itiItemTitle: "Gullfoss: The Golden Waterfall",